stevekinney/idea-box/README.md

 ### Promoting and Demoting Ideas

 The last feature that we're going to implement in this tutorial is the ability to promote and demote the quality of a given idea.
-Since the `update` action in our controller is relatively simple, this will also serve as a template for how to impletement an update feature as well for the title and body of an idea.
+Since the `update` action in our controller is relatively simple, this will also serve as a template for how to implement an update feature as well for the title and body of an idea.

 We'll generate another test file in `test/integration/update_idea.rb`